deepmodeling/deepks-kit/docs/source/label-preperation.rst

 System structure file
 ---------------------

 To train a DeePKS model, users must provide the structures of the interested system(s).
-Structures can be obtained either from a short AIMD run or by adding structural pertubations on top of an optimized geometry.
+Structures can be obtained either from a short AIMD run or by adding structural perturbations on top of an optimized geometry.
 The structures of the system can be provided via three formats as follows

 - **(recommended) grouped into** ``atom.npy``